UCD-SERG/serocalculator/cran-comments.md

   - **Specific Changes**: Removed additional linebreaks from DESCRIPTION

 4. **Comment 4: We see : Unexecutable code in man/autoplot.curve_params.Rd: `%>%:`**
   - **Response**: We thoroughly reviewed the code in man/autoplot.curve_params.Rd and couldn't reproduce the reported issue.
-We ensured that the code is correct and functional.
+We fixed what we though could be the issue and ensured that the code is correct and functional.
-  - **Specific Changes**: None
+  - **Specific Changes**: Reformatted code to avoid pipes in naming

 5. **Comment 5: Please add `\value` to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the structure of the output (class) and also what the output means.
 (If a function does not return a value, please document that too**
   - **Response**: Reviewed functions without a return value